Tyler Boyd Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 Season Stats

-- Boyd has caught 67 passes on 94 targets for 828 yards and five touchdowns, averaging 48.7 yards per game.
+- Boyd has 828 yards receiving on 67 catches (94 targets) with five touchdowns this season, averaging 48.7 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Raiders.